 1. Supplies To Shelter In Place

 Food and water supplies.
 The next thing you should do is have a food and water stockpile.
 The ones you’d normally stockpile for other SHTF events.
 (We’ve detailed in several articles ways to stockpile quality survival food and it’s too much information to go into in this article; refer to other articles on SecretsofSurvival.com; follow links at the end of this article for specific recommendations and ways to save money on your survival stocks).

 Water sources can get contaminated so have a stockpile to last you for at least 90 days and even up to 6 months or more if you have to shelter in place for any long term period.
 (You don’t really know if you have time to bug out so hunkering down with a sufficient amount of supplies until radiation levels drop will make it safer for you to then bug out — after contamination levels start to drop outside — if staying home and sheltering in place is no longer an option).

 Communications.
 Preferably two way communications so rescue teams in the early days and hours following a disaster know where you are if you get trapped.
 Cell phones, portable cell phone chargers (not solar chargers because you can’t go outside during a nuclear event — unless you have wiring leading into your home from outside solar panels), and extra batteries as backup to keep your cell phones working after a loss of power are recommended.
 Also consider two way radios as rescue teams may reach out to trapped citizens on their two ways.

 Following a loss of power, it’s a natural desire (and recommended) to stay in touch with the latest news so even a small AM/FM hand-crank or battery-powered radio is going to make a world of difference.
-We have discussed these radios in depth on our survival gear essentials page (as well as other essential survival items, many of which are overlooked by the average family preparing their home for a disaster — you don’t want to overlook these).
+We have discussed these radios in depth on our survival gear essentials page.
+We also have an article specifically about the best handheld ham radios for survival if you’re looking for a good emergency radio option.

 3. Should You Evacuate?